Assign this task

 To test your email server's TLS encryption, the following tool will provide information about the configuration of your email server and whether it is using strong encryption practices:

-To evaluate the configuration of your Domain-based Message Authentication, Reporting & Conformance (DMARC) record published for your .BANK or .INSURANCE Domain, you can use this tool:
+Tools to evaluate the configuration of your Domain-based Message Authentication, Reporting & Conformance (DMARC) and Sender Policy Framework (SPF) records: